-The Prindle Post, an online publication for public philosophy from The Janet Prindle Institute for Ethics, is seeking scholars to write concise, accessible, and engaging articles highlighting and explaining the underlying moral issues raised by current events and popular culture.
-The ideal contributor will be someone with a graduate degree (or a graduate student) in a field that focuses, at least in part, on the study of ethics (e.g., philosophy).
-Applications due January 21, 2022.
+The Prindle Post, an online publication for public philosophy from The Janet Prindle Institute for Ethics, is seeking scholars to write concise, accessible, and engaging articles explaining the underlying moral issues raised by current events and popular culture.
+We believe that at the very bottom of our political and cultural disagreements lies a fundamental question about how to prioritize competing values.
+Our goal, then, is to explore all the moral matter that gets left unsaid.
+Applications were due January 21, 2022 and are now closed.

 - Develop and research topics; curate and cite sources.

 - Respond to calls for edits in a timely manner.